dmuth/fastapi-httpbin/README.md

 ## Deployment

 - Bump version number in `./lib/fastapi.py`.
 - Run the script `./bin/deploy.sh`.
-This will run `fly deploy` to deploy the latest code on Fly.io, and `docker-build` followed by `docker-push` to push the latest Docker image to Docker Hub.
+This will run `docker-build` followed by `docker-push` to push the latest Docker image to Docker Hub with `latest` tag.
+It will then generate latest OpenAPI document and publish it to Docker Hub same `latest` tag too.

 ## In production